Table of Contents

 python -c "import secrets; print(secrets.token_urlsafe())"

-Read more about the Django Secret Key
+For more details: Django Secret Key Guide.

 SWIRL User & Group Support